quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 - The `SignedStateSentinel` uses wall-clock time to determine if a signed state is old.
 This will need to be modified to use the take quiescence into account.
+- `PcesConfig.minimumRetentionPeriod` uses wall-clock time to determine how long to keep events.
 - The platform status `ACTIVE` currently moves to `CHECKING` based on wall-clock time.
 We will need to add a `QUIESCED` status.
 - Various metrics can be misleading if the network is quiescing.